Why Do You Love?

 11 I am afraid I may have labored over you in vain.

-To do something in vain means the effort you put into something is wasted.
-I love fresh vegetables, especially ones I’ve grown.
-I used to plant 240 feet of yellow corn every year, typically something like “Bodacious” that had a real high sugar level.
+To do something in vain means the effort you put into something is wasted.I love fresh vegetables, especially ones I’ve grown.
+I used to plant 240 feet of yellow corn every year.
+Typically, I planted something like “Bodacious” that has a really high sugar level and tastes amazing!
 However, I finally gave up.
-It wasn’t that I couldn’t grow it, as a matter of fact, I grew some of the best corn you could ever see and taste, but, after three years in a row of not getting to eat any of it, I decided it wasn’t worth it.
+It wasn’t that I couldn’t grow the corn; I grew some of the best corn you could ever see and taste, but after three years in a row of not getting to eat any of it, I decided it wasn’t worth it.
 After all the hours I had to spend plowing, planting, fertilizing, cultivating the rows with a manual push plow and a hoe, spraying each individual ear to keep it from getting infected by worms, and the list goes on and on; after all of that work that resulted in every stalk of corn having at least two beautiful ears of corn growing on it, we didn’t get to eat anything because the deer, ground hogs, squirrels and racoons ate it all before we could ever harvest it!
 All that work was in vain; wasted!

-He’s less upset that all his labor is being tossed aside than he is broken hearted for the ones who are leaving the Gospel for worthless religion.
+He’s less upset that all his labor is being tossed aside than he is brokenhearted for the ones who are leaving the Gospel for worthless religion.

-The labor he did “over” them was no small thing.
-The word he uses means to labor to the point of exhaustion.
+The labor he did “over” them was no small thing.The word he uses means to labor to the point of exhaustion.
 Paul had two missionary journeys through the province of Galatia.
 The first was before the Jerusalem Council (Acts 13 and 14) and the second was after the Jerusalem Council (Acts 15:36 - 16:6).
 The purpose of the second missionary journey was to make it real clear to the believers in Galatia, and other places, that the Church in Jerusalem, which was home to the Apostles and led by James the brother of Jesus, had not only agreed with them that you did not have to become Jewish to be saved, but also commissioned them to declare this agreement.
-However, apparently sometime after the second missionary journey people from the church in Jerusalem, who were likely deeply offended by the results of the Council at Jerusalem, went on missionary journeys not preaching that a person had to be Jewish to be saved, but rather if a person wanted to mature in their faith, experience spiritual power and truly bring glory to God, they needed to become Jewish, and as such, follow the Laws God gave Moses for the Jewish people (more on that in a minute).
+However, sometime after Paul’s first missionary journey people from the church in Jerusalem went on missionary journeys not preaching if a person wanted to mature in their faith, experience spiritual power and truly bring glory to God, they needed to become Jewish, and as such, follow the Laws God gave Moses for the Jewish people (more on that in a minute).

-In addition, on his first missionary journey Paul and his team dealt with constant attacks.
-For instance, a group of Jews from Antioch and Iconium, who rejected that Jesus was the Messiah, were literally following them from town to town stirring up trouble.
-In Lystra their divisiveness resulted in the people trying to execute Paul.
-They stoned him, then drug him out of the city and left him there assuming he was dead.
-They weren’t even going to bury him; they drug his body out of the city to let the vultures have him!
+In addition, on his first missionary journey, Paul and his team dealt with constant attacks.For instance, a group of Jews from Antioch and Iconium, who rejected that Jesus was the Messiah, were following them from town to town, stirring up trouble.
+In Lystra, their divisiveness resulted in the people trying to execute Paul.
+They stoned him, then dragged him out of the city and left him there, assuming he was dead.
+They weren’t even going to bury him; they dragged his body out of the town to let the vultures have him!

 So when Paul writes that he fears he labored in vain over them, he’s not talking about some sort of mild investment of his time being tossed aside, he’s talking about the fact he suffered massively for them, even risking his life on his very first missionary journey to circle back through cities, including Lystra, that had already persecuted him and run him off (Acts 14:21-23).